Xetibo/ReSet-Doc/sections/technologies.typ

 #text(12pt, [*Programming Language*])* | ReSet is written in Rust.*\
-Rust was chosen for its speed, low memory usage, memory safe design and robust ecosystem.\
-While Rust is more complex to write than languages such as JavaScript, it comes with a significantly reduced memory cost and with the addition of a proper type system.\
+Rust was chosen for its speed, low memory usage, memory safe design and robust ecosystem.
+While Rust is more complex to write than languages such as JavaScript, it comes with a significantly reduced memory cost and with the addition of a proper type system.

-Compared to other system programming languages, Rust comes with a modern ecosystem, providing a formatter, a compiler, an LSP[@LSP] server, a code checking tool and a package manager in one package(rustup).\
-This allows for a more streamlined developer experience and standardizes features, which in return makes more complex tasks like cross-compilation a lot easier.\
-For example, Rust allows one to simply add a so-called "target triple"[@triple], which is a specific platform.\
-Using this triple, it is possible to just build this with "```sh cargo build --target x86_64-linux-unknown-gnu```".\
+Compared to other system programming languages, Rust comes with a modern ecosystem, providing a formatter, a compiler, an LSP[@LSP] server, a code checking tool and a package manager in one(rustup).
+This allows for a more streamlined developer experience and standardizes features, which in return makes more complex tasks like cross-compilation a lot easier.
+For example, Rust allows one to simply add a so-called "target triple"[@triple], which is a specific platform.
+Using this triple, it is possible to just build it with "```sh cargo build --target x86_64-linux-unknown-gnu```".
-In other words, it offers modern features while keeping the speed of C or C++.\

-Another consideration for this language is the wide support for editors.\
-With the provided language server, it is possible to use Rust in pretty much any extendable editor.\
-Alongside it, even big editors like the JetBrains tools now offer a Rust editor (Rust Rover).
+Similarly, adding packages are also just one command "```cargo add gtk```", which is comparable to npm while still offering C/C++ runtime speed.

+Another consideration for this language is the technology stack.
+For many other languages, only a specific set of tools allow for a full IDE workflow, including debugger, LSP and more.
+With Rust, this is not the case, as it either provides said tool, or uses a well established open source tool for each task.
+This avoids cases like the official and proprietary C\# debugger only working with Microsoft tools, or the C++ problem of having multiple compilers with different feature sets.
+Hence, both languages described will have a different experience on different platforms and editors/IDEs.

 UI Considerations for Rust are also a big factor, on Linux there are generally 2 big user interface toolkits, GTK and QT.
 QT is generally used with C++, while GTK is often used with C or a special GTK developed language called "Vala".
-However, for GTK the Rust bindings are above average in quality, compared to other language bindings, meaning it provides a close to native experience, while still offering all the benefits of a more modern language.
+However, for GTK the Rust bindings are above average in quality compared to other language bindings, meaning it provides a close to native experience, while still offering all the benefits of a more modern language.